30% Green Space

 Multinational energy conglomerate Engie has Springfield on its list of partners, along with Singapore, Paris and Barcelona, as part of a historic 50-year strategic alliance to invest in renewable energy generation and storage infrastructure, district energy schemes, green mobility solutions, energy efficiency initiatives and a dedicated research and innovation centre.

-As part of our partnership with, Greater Springfield will be the first city in the world to have a detailed action plan to become zero net energy by 2038.
+As part of ENGIE’s partnership with Greater Springfield we are the first city in the world to have a detailed action plan to become zero net energy by 2038.

 The city is already home to some of the most sustainable buildings in the country.
 The Springfield Tower and futuristic GE Building both have been given a Green Star Rating greater by the GBCA.